johannes-graeter/limo/keyframe_bundle_adjustment/README.md

 * Evaluation on Kitti leads to 13th rank (March 16 2018)
 * Tested on Ubuntu 16.04, Ros-Kinetic, Gcc 7.2
 * Tested Image of VirtualBox
+* Added support for gourndplane constraint that is integrated in bundle_adjustment_graph
+* Updated to limo2 (same principal, bugfixes and groundplane constraint)

 ## Credits